 There is a strong and important connection between tree-ring records and the global water and carbon cycles delivered via stomatal control of conductance to carbon dioxide and water.
 Observed and modelled changes in plant physiological parameters have the capacity to impact both cycles and as such are an important topic in the study of global environmental change.
 We invite submissions of abstracts exploring plant physiological parameters and carbon-water relations and their linkages to broader physiological forcing.

-Towards the extremes – growth responses and resilience of trees after climatic disturbance
+Towards the extremes – growth responses and resilience of trees after climatic and environmental disturbance

 Climate change involves the occurrence of more frequent and severe extreme climate events (droughts, heat waves, frosts).
 How do forests react to the stress caused by these climate extremes and how do they recover?
 Do these climate extremes make forests more vulnerable to projected climate warming and also less resilient?
 In this session, we will examine how climate extremes impact forests from a tree-ring perspective.